Fine Arts/ Stage- and Costume Design

 Information and deadlines portfolio submission

-Based on your work, the next step is to decide on admission to the entrance exam.
+Based on your work, the next step is to decide on admission to the entrance examination.

 Notes on the digital portfolio in the department of stage and costume